Measuring Stereotype and Deviation Biases in Large Language Models: Methods

 \subsubsection{Deviation Bias}

-For deviation bias, we compare the distribution of output attributes in the LLM-generated texts for a specific input demographic group with the real-world, ground truth distribution of attributes for that demographic group.
+For deviation bias, we compare the distribution of output attributes in the LLM-generated texts for a specific input demographic group with the real-world distribution of attributes for that demographic group.
 This test is crucial because the real-world distribution of a certain demographic attribute (e.g., political affiliation) often depends on our chosen input attributes (e.g., age).
 The deviation bias metric complements the stereotype bias metric, providing a clearer view of the model's true biases.
-To calculate the deviation bias and compare the demographic distributions of the LLM-generated texts with the real-world, ground truth demographic distributions, we perform a binomial test on the frequency of each output attribute.
+To calculate the deviation bias and compare the demographic distributions of the LLM-generated texts with the real-world demographic distributions, we perform a binomial test on the frequency of each output attribute.
+To quantify uncertainty around the observed proportions, we also report 95\% Wilson score confidence intervals, which provide improved coverage properties over normal-approximation intervals, particularly for proportions near 0 or 1\cite{wilson1927probable}.
+In addition to statistical significance, we report Cohen’s h as a standardized effect size measuring the magnitude of deviation between the observed and reference proportions\cite{cohen2013statistical}.
 We assess whether the observed frequency for each attribute significantly deviates from what we expect based on the real-world frequency.
 This method enables us to account for subtle differences that might not be captured by the stereotype bias metric alone, ensuring that the evaluation reflects realistic variations rather than misinterpreting them as bias.
+Furthermore, to measure how deviation bias varies between prompt types, we apply Fisher’s exact test to compare output attribute frequencies between implicit and explicit prompts for each model and demographic group. \cite{upton1992fisher}.

 In Tables~\ref{tab:implicit_prompts_bias_table} and~\ref{tab:explicit_prompts_bias_table}, we report a deviation bias metric, defined as the proportion of output attributes showing statistically significant differences from the real-world population (P < 0.05).
 Values closer to 1 indicate a higher number of significantly biased output attributes, reflecting a higher level of deviation bias for a given model.